The average farm in Wisconsin is 222 acres, according to state data, or about the size of 167 football fields.

 Not all farmers live on their land, either.
 Among young farmers surveyed, 63% lived on their farm.
 A 2017 USDA census of “producers” on U.S. farms — farmers involved in decision-making — found a higher percentage, 74%, lived on their farm.

-The most recent USDA data indicates that 96% of farmer producers across the U.S. are white.
+U.S. sees more first-generation famers, farmers of color The most recent USDA data indicates that 96% of farmer producers across the U.S. are white.

 From 1900 to 1997, the percentage of Black farmers fell from 13% to 1%, according to USDA data.
 A lack of diversity in farming is tied to prolonged discrimination by lending institutions, federal agencies including the USDA, landowners and others, according to a 2021 report by the Congressional Research Service.